napari/docs/docs/guides/layers.md

 ## Layer mode

 All our layers support a `mode` property that changes the way you interact with the layer from the viewer.
-These modes are accesible via the layer controls widget top buttons and via shortcuts (pressing a number from `1` to the number of modes available for the layer).
-Depending on the layer type, more modes could be available.
+These modes are accessible via the layer controls widget top buttons and via keyboard shortcuts (these shortcuts will vary depending on the layer type).
 Currently, there are two base modes:

 * Pan and zoom
 ![image: Pan/zoom](../images/pan-zoom-tool.png)